-The procedure for criminal cases is governed by the Criminal Procedure Act 2011.
+The procedure for criminal cases is governed by the Criminal Procedure Act 2011(external link).
 Criminal cases begin when the Police (or other prosecutor) file a charging document with the Court.
 A charging document is the formal method of accusing someone of breaking the law.
 The person accused of committing the offence, the “defendant”, is then summoned to the Court.
 If the defendant pleads not guilty to the charge, the case is put off or “adjourned” for the Judge to hear the evidence against the person in a trial.
 If the defendant pleads guilty or the charge against the defendant is later proved beyond reasonable doubt, a conviction may follow, and the Judge then sentences the defendant.

 Trials relating to charges which are punishable by a non-prison sentence, or a prison sentence of less than two years, are conducted by a Judge without a jury.
 More serious charges are heard before a Judge and a jury.
 If a defendant is charged with an offence that carries a penalty of two years’ imprisonment or more, he or she can usually elect trial by jury.

 In New Zealand every citizen is presumed to be innocent until proven guilty.
 Alleged offenders can be granted bail by the Police or Court, allowing them to remain in the community while they await trial.

 The Judge will make a decision based on criteria contained in the Bail Act 2000.
 There are rights of appeal.
 Bail may be granted on conditions which restrict a defendant’s freedom prior to appearing.
 The most extreme form of restriction while on bail is to be fitted with a bracelet for electronic monitoring, which is suitable for some people who might otherwise be kept in custody.